-If you take the Geographical Information track, you will specialize in Geographic Information Science (GIS).
+Students who enroll in the Geographical Information Track will specialize in Geographic Information Science (GIS).
 GIS means working with spatial data, which is useful in many fields, including urban planning, environmental analysis, cartography, retail and real estate, health, and military intelligence.

-To finish your degree with the GIS track, you need to take the geography core curriculum (with Geography 525 for requirement (f), upper-level techniques), and the following:
+To finish the Geographical Information Track will need to take the geography core curriculum (with Geography 525 for requirement (f), upper-level techniques), and the following:

 - Geog 625 – Intermediate Geographic Information Science, 4 credits